kousheekc/Interactive-Visual-Binary-Search-Tree/README.md

 In this project, I create a user interface for an interactive visual representation of a binary search tree.

+To run the program, simply run the visual_BST_using_BST_class.py script.

 ## Requirements:
 * The program was created using **Python3.7**
 * The UI was created using **Tkinter** (preinstalled with Python)